-In 2001 China entered the World Trade Organization, and since then China’s GDP has grown tremendously through the increase in trade flows with other nations.
+In the recent years, China’s GDP has grown tremendously through the increase in trade flows with other nations.
 As such, increasing numbers of countries from around the world are doing business and trade deals with China, creating a greater need than ever for succinct and timely communications in multiple languages.

 If you’re looking for a Chinese translation service, it’s best to start with what form of written language you require, Traditional Chinese or Simplified Chinese.
 Each of these written forms has thousands of distinctive characters called ideographs.
 These characters consist of two elements; a significant, which indicates the meaning of a word, and a phonetic, which indicates the sound.

 Once you have established the form of written Chinese you need, in a translation service, the next thing to consider is the tone of the subject matter and the intended target audience for your piece.
 Is your translation for business or personal?
 Does the writing need to be conversational or formal?